 Five slots on ACS filter wheel #2 each contain a ramp filter unit that is made up of

 an inner, an outer, and a middle segment.
-For the sake of simplicity, we will refer to these three segments as individual inner (IRAMP), outer (ORAMP), and middle (MRAMP) ramp “filters” although strictly speaking, they form part of the same physical ramp filter unit.
+For the sake of simplicity, these three segments will be referred to as individual inner (IRAMP), outer (ORAMP), and middle (MRAMP) ramp “filters” although strictly speaking, they form part of the same physical ramp filter unit.

 All fifteen ramp filters can be used with the WFC over specified regions of the